– BY YAYERI VAN BAARSEN –

 Bye bye Venus symbol

 Is it time for more awareness and attention for gender-neutral menstruating?
 Procter & Gamble certainly thinks so.
-The company, that produces Always sanitary pads, will remove the Venus symbol (a circle with a cross below it, a.k.a. the female symbol) from its packaging next year.
+The company, that produces Always sanitary pads, has removed the Venus symbol (a circle with a cross below it, a.k.a. the female symbol) from its packaging.
 They do this after receiving criticism from transgenders on Twitter; after all, not everyone who menstruates is a woman.
 The product itself doesn’t change; it’s just the packaging that gets updated.
 It remains to be seen whether the absence of the Venus symbol on a box of sanitary pads will truly contribute to diversity and the inclusion of trangender people.
 Wouldn’t waste bins in the male toilets be a better solution?
 However, for the transgender community it’s a step in the right direction.

 Trans inclusive campaigns